gjwgit/patientpaths/README.md

 Saving to Spreadsheet
 =====================

-The results are saved to a spreedsheet 'results.xlsx' with a tab for each of the measures calculated.
+The results are saved to a spreadsheet 'results.xlsx' with a tab for each of the measures calculated.
 ```